AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::NetworkInterface.md

 ```
 {
   "ROSTemplateFormatVersion": "2015-09-01",
-  "Parameters":
-{
+  "Parameters": {
     "Description": {
-      "Type":
-"String",
+      "Type": "String",
       "Description": "Description of your ENI.
-It is a string of [2, 256] English or Chinese characters." },
+It is a string of [2, 256] English or Chinese characters."
-    "PrivateIpAddresses":
+    },
-{
+    "PrivateIpAddresses": {
       "Type": "Json",
       "Description": "Specifies secondary private IP addresses of the ENI.
 This IP address must be an available IP address in the CIDR block of the VSwitch to which the ENI belongs.",
       "MaxLength": 10
     },
-    "ResourceGroupId":
-{
+    "ResourceGroupId": {
       "Type": "String",
-      "Description":
-"Resource group id." },
+      "Description": "Resource group id."
+    },
     "SecurityGroupId": {
-      "Type":
-"String",
+      "Type": "String",
       "Description": "The ID of the security group that the ENI joins.
 The security group and the ENI must be in a same VPC."
     },
     "VSwitchId": {
-      "Type":
-"String",
+      "Type": "String",
       "Description": "VSwitch ID of the specified VPC.
-Specifies the switch ID for the VPC." },
+Specifies the switch ID for the VPC."
-    "NetworkInterfaceName":
+    },
-{
+    "NetworkInterfaceName": {
-      "Type":
-"String",
+      "Type": "String",
       "Description": "Name of your ENI.
 It is a string of [2, 128]  Chinese or English characters.
 It must begin with a letter and can contain numbers, underscores (_), colons (:), or hyphens (-)."
     },
-    "PrimaryIpAddress":
-{
+    "PrimaryIpAddress": {
       "Type": "String",
       "Description": "The primary private IP address of the ENI.
 The specified IP address must have the same Host ID as the VSwitch.
-If no IP addresses are specified, a random network ID is assigned for the ENI." },
+If no IP addresses are specified, a random network ID is assigned for the ENI."
-    "SecurityGroupIds":
+    },
-{
+    "SecurityGroupIds": {
       "Type": "Json",
-      "Description":
-"The IDs of the security groups that the ENI joins.
-The security groups and the ENI must belong to the same VPC.", "MaxLength":
+      "Description": "The IDs of the security groups that the ENI joins.
+The security groups and the ENI must belong to the same VPC.",
-16
+      "MaxLength": 16
     },
-    "Tags":
-{
+    "Tags": {
       "Type": "Json",
-      "Description":
-"Tags to attach to instance.
+      "Description": "Tags to attach to instance.
 Max support 20 tags to add during create instance.
-Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
+Each tag with two properties Key and Value, and Key is required.",
+      "MaxLength": 20
     }
   },
   "Resources": {
-    "EniInstance":
-{
+    "EniInstance": {
-      "Type":
-"ALIYUN::ECS::NetworkInterface",
+      "Type": "ALIYUN::ECS::NetworkInterface",
       "Properties": {
-        "Description":
-{
+        "Description": {
           "Ref": "Description"
         },
-        "PrivateIpAddresses":
-{
+        "PrivateIpAddresses": {
           "Ref": "PrivateIpAddresses"
         },
+        "ResourceGroupId": {
-        "ResourceGroupId":  "ResourceGroupId"
+          "Ref": "ResourceGroupId"
         },
         "SecurityGroupId": {
-          "Ref":
-"SecurityGroupId"
+          "Ref": "SecurityGroupId"
         },
-        "VSwitchId":
-{
+        "VSwitchId": {
           "Ref": "VSwitchId"
         },
-        "NetworkInterfaceName":
-{
+        "NetworkInterfaceName": {
           "Ref": "NetworkInterfaceName"
         },
-        "PrimaryIpAddress":
-{
+        "PrimaryIpAddress": {
           "Ref": "PrimaryIpAddress"
         },
         "SecurityGroupIds": {
-          "Ref":
-"SecurityGroupIds"
+          "Ref": "SecurityGroupIds"
         },
         "Tags": {
-          "Ref":
-"Tags"
+          "Ref": "Tags"
         }
       }
     }
   },
-  "Outputs":
-{
+  "Outputs": {
     "PrivateIpAddress": {
-      "Description":
-"The primary private ip address of your Network Interface.", "Value":
+      "Description": "The primary private ip address of your Network Interface.",
-{
+      "Value": {
         "Fn::GetAtt": [
           "EniInstance",
           "PrivateIpAddress"